bejas/parking-system/simulation/README.md

 ## Installation

-The alpr system used is OpenALPR https://github.com/openalpr/openalpr.
+The alpr system used is [openalpr](https://github.com/openalpr/openalpr).
 Installation was tested on MAC OSX version 10.14.6 with the following commands, thanks to https://github.com/openalpr/openalpr/issues/658.

 ```bash
 brew install tesseract opencv@3 log4cplus